-Today, the Greenfield Meetinghouse is overall in fair physical condition with areas in need of immediate attention and issues relating to code compliance and overall usability.
+Today, the Greenfield Meetinghouse is overall in fair physical condition with areas in need of immediate attention and problems relating to code compliance and overall usability.
 Since the Union Congregational Church vacated the building due to the structure's non-compliance with modern fire-safety code, the upper level of the building has been largely vacant.
-Through several different campaigns by the Town of Greenfield over the recent years have addressed specific areas of need throughout the building, the Meetinghouse has lacked an overarching preservation plan that looks at the building holistically and targets short, medium, and long-term preservation goals.
-Greenfield Meetinghouse Site Conditions Assessment:
+Though several different campaigns by the Town of Greenfield over the recent years have addressed specific areas of need throughout the building, the Meetinghouse has lacked an overarching preservation plan that looks at the building holistically and targets short, medium, and long-term preservation goals.